Thousand cankers disease was detected in Baltimore City and County in 2019.

 The walnut twig beetle is reddish-brown and 1.5 to 1.9 millimeters long.
 The disease is spread by this beetle when it makes galleries under the bark.
 The fungus causes the tissue to die disrupting the trees’ ability to take up water.
-The beetles entrance holes into the black walnut aren’t much bigger than a pin hole.
+The beetles' entrance holes into the black walnut aren’t much bigger than a pinhole.
 While it’s unlikely you will see the insect, its damage is more obvious.
 To scout for symptoms look first in black walnut trees with existing crown dieback.
-Then look for individual branches that show flagging with either yellowing leaves remaining attached or leaves that have collapsed and wilted (Fig. 2).
+Then look for individual branches that show flagging with either yellowing leaves remaining attached or leaves that have collapsed and wilted (see photo above).
 The latter is a somewhat stronger possible symptom.
 Then try to collect a dead or dying limb and look for the minute exit holes.

 Maryland Invasive Species Council - Invader of the Month (August 2019)